jpsca/jinjax/docs/components.md

 catalog.add_folder("myapp/components")
 ```

-You can call that folder whatever you want, not just "components".
+You can name that folder whatever you want (not just "components").
 You can also add more than one folder:

 ```python
 catalog.add_folder("myapp/layouts")